Tesla models compared: if you’re considering the Model S, 3, X or Y, we show you the fastest, cheapest and best.

 Tesla Model S

 Tesla’s Model S hatchback kickstarted the success of the brand, and turned normal people into Tesla superfans.
 The basic design might be a decade old but a stream of styling, software and powertrain updates means it feels up-to-date inside.
-If you want an electric car that’s nearly new, premium-feeling, high-tech and with a long range, the Model S is probably still your best option.
+It’s no longer available to buy in the UK and, for the past couple of years, was only available in left-hand drive.

 Tesla Model X